Are you planning to build a sustainable freelancing career and quit the rat race?

 But you don’t have to wait for a year like me, because you now have the framework to find out what is it you will enjoy the most.

-Wait, are you thinking to now use your low pricing as your USP?
+Wait, are you thinking to now using low price as your USP?
 Please think again!!!
 As easy it sounds to increase your prices later on as your gain experience, it would be late, or at the very least, you will not know how to do it.

-When I talk about pricing, it is about instead of charging per word or hour, charge a flat rate and ease out the process for both you and your client.
+When I talk about pricing, it is about instead of charging per word or hour, charging a flat rate and easing out the process for both you and your client.

 - A “can do” attitude:

 If you are a newbie freelancer, this can become your USP in the early months of your freelancing journey.
 Though you lack experience, you can showcase the enthusiasm and eagerness to learn things quickly while offering the best service to your client, and you will ace this.